Pectin by Ray Sahelian, M.D. Health Benefit of Pectin products

 A. Pectin is a fiber that is normally removed from apple cider vinegar pills.
 We can't say how much apple cider vinegar tablets to take, that is a personal decision.

-Q. Read your article on pectin with interest since I have been using PectaSol for the past year or so to help treat PC (I also underwent a year of ADT).
-In a study published in Glycobiology, the researcher came to the following conclusions: "Commercially available fractionated pectin powder (FPP) induced apoptosis (approximately 40-fold above non-treated cells) in both cell lines [LMCap],[LNCap C4-2] as determined by the Apoptosense assay and activation of caspase-3 and its substrate, poly(ADP-ribose) polymerase.
+I have been using PectaSol for the past year or so to help treat PC (I also underwent a year of ADT).
+In a study published in Glycobiology, the researcher came to the following conclusions: "Commercially available fractionated pectin powder (FPP) extract induced apoptosis (approximately 40-fold above non-treated cells) in both cell lines [LMCap],[LNCap C4-2] as determined by the Apoptosense assay and activation of caspase-3 and its substrate, poly(ADP-ribose) polymerase.
 Conversely, citrus pectin (CP) and the ph-modified CP, PectaSol, had little or no apoptotic activity.